dinosore0/dinosore0/README.md

 ## 💡 Daily Quote
 <pre>
 Today's insight:
-  Patriotism is not obedience to government.
-Patriotism is obedience to the principals for which government is supposed to stand.
+  There is a real danger that computers will develop intelligence and take over.
+We urgently need to develop direct connections to the brain so that computers can add to human intelligence rather than be in opposition.
 </pre>
 The Daily Quote will be updated automatically every 20 minutes!!
 ## 🌟 Experiences (889 days)